rust-lang/prev.rust-lang.org/faq.md

 ### What are the rules for using `self`, `&self`, or `&mut self` in a method declaration?
 </a>

-- Use `self` when a function needs to consume the type
+- Use `self` when a function needs to consume the value
-- Use `&self` when a function only needs a read-only reference to the type
+- Use `&self` when a function only needs a read-only reference to the value
-- Use `&mut self` when a function needs to mutate the type without consuming it
+- Use `&mut self` when a function needs to mutate the value without consuming it

 <a href="#how-can-i-understand-the-borrow-checker" name="how-can-i-understand-the-borrow-checker">
 ### How can I understand the borrow checker?